CottonDestroyer/auto_morph/README.md

    open -a AutoMorpher.app
    ```

 > 🛡️ macOS Gatekeeper may block the app since it isn't signed.
-If prompted, go to **System Preferences > Security & Privacy**, and allow it manually under the "General" tab.
+If prompted, go to **System Preferences > Security & Privacy**, and allow it manually under the "Security" tab.

 ---